project-fifo/docs/general/installation.rst

   - To install the release version use `VERSION=rel`
   - To install the current development version use `VERSION=dev`
-  - The original repositories.conf file is backed up for you incase you need to revert. pkgin has a segfault bug triggered by two package repositories listed in that file.
+  - The original repositories.conf file is backed up for you should you need to revert. pkgin has a segfault bug triggered by two package repositories listed in that file.

 ____